jaymody/blogposts/2023-01-30-gpt-from-scratch.md

     x = transformer_block(x, **block, n_head=n_head)  # [n_seq, n_embd] -> [n_seq, n_embd]
 ```

-Stacking more layers is what allows us to control how _deep_ our networks is.
+Stacking more layers is what allows us to control how _deep_ our network is.
 GPT-3 for example, has a [whopping 96 layers](https://preview.redd.it/n9fgba8b0qr01.png?auto=webp&s=e86d2d3447c777d3222016e81a0adfaec1a95592).
 On the other hand, choosing a larger `n_embd` value allows us to control how _wide_ our network is (for example, GPT-3 uses an embedding size of 12288).

 ### Projection to Vocab
 In our final step, we project the output of the final transformer block to a probability distribution over our vocab: